-This delicious walnuts fudge is so healthy, creamy and sweet, and comes with a nutty flavor that will make you fall in love with it from the first bite.
-It’s low-carb and gluten free, plus it’s loaded with vitamins, minerals and healthy fats.
+This delicious walnut fudge is healthy, creamy and sweet, and comes with a nutty flavor that will make you fall in love with this cookie from the first bite.
+It’s low in carbs and gluten free, plus it’s loaded with vitamins, minerals and healthy fats.
 Let’s get started, I say!

 This is one of my absolute top favorite raw cookies.
 To tell you the truth, it was sooo good that I only managed to get a few pictures before we ate the whole batch.

-Here are a few reasons why we enjoyed this raw cookie so much.
-It’s:
+A few more reasons why we loved this raw walnut fudge so much.
+It was:

 Easy to make